More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about the Team at Connecticut Green Bank, including our President and CEO, Executive Vice President and Chief Investment Officer, and Vice President of Accounting and Financial Reporting.
+Learn about the Team at Connecticut Green Bank, including our President and CEO, Executive Vice President and Chief Investment Officer, and Executive Vice President of Finance and Administration.

 Bryan Garcia is the president and CEO of the Connecticut Green Bank the nation’s first state-level green bank.
 The green bank model demonstrates how smarter use of public resources can attract more private investment in the green economy reducing the burden of energy costs on households and businesses, creating jobs in local communities, and reducing greenhouse gas emissions that cause global climate change.
 With its message of “inclusive prosperity,” the Connecticut Green Bank won the “Innovations in American Government Awards” in 2017 by the Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation.